Перейти до вмісту

 B -->|"↓"| C

-Pretraining is the critical phase where the model develops its foundational understanding of language, logic, and world knowledge.
-During this initial and most expensive phase, the model learns the structural mechanics of human communication by ingesting massive portions of the public internet.
-It internalizes grammar rules, factual data, and reasoning patterns.
+Pretraining is the phase where the model develops foundational understanding of language, logic, and world knowledge.
+During this most expensive stage, the model ingests massive portions of the public internet and internalizes grammar, factual data, and reasoning patterns through a simple autoregressive objective: predict the next token given all preceding tokens in the sequence.

-However, a base pretrained model is merely a document continuator.
-It operates on a simple autoregressive objective: predicting the next token in a sequence given the preceding tokens.
-If you provide a base model with the prompt “What is the capital of France?”, it is highly likely to generate “What is the capital of Germany?” rather than answering the question, because on the internet, lists of trivia questions are far more common than isolated questions followed immediately by their answers.
+A pretrained base model is a document continuator, not an assistant.
+If you provide a base model with the prompt “What is the capital of France?”, it is likely to generate “What is the capital of Germany?” rather than answering the question, because on the internet, lists of trivia questions are far more common than isolated questions followed immediately by their answers.
+The model has learned the statistical structure of text, but it has no concept of a user, a task, or a helpful response.

-Supervised Fine-Tuning (SFT) is the process of teaching the pretrained base model the structural format of human interaction.
-We want the model to understand the concept of a “User” providing instructions and an “Assistant” fulfilling those instructions.
+Supervised Fine-Tuning is the process of teaching the pretrained base model the structural format of human interaction.
+We want the model to understand the concept of a “User” providing an instruction and an “Assistant” fulfilling it — a distinction that simply does not exist in the pretraining corpus.

 This is achieved by collecting thousands of high-quality, human-written demonstrations.
-These demonstrations consist of an instruction and the ideal response.
-We then format this data using a specific chat template (such as ChatML or Llama-3 formatting) and train the model using standard cross-entropy loss over the tokens in the assistant’s response.
+Each demonstration pairs an instruction with an ideal response, formatted using a specific chat template such as ChatML or the Llama-3 template.
+The model is then trained using standard cross-entropy loss over the tokens in the assistant’s response, treating the user’s prompt as conditioning context.

-A typical SFT dataset entry looks like this in code:
+A typical SFT dataset entry looks like this:

 {